The-Nicholas-R-Barrow-Company-LLC/python3-pyinstaller-base-app-codesigning/README.md

 - copy the appropriate hashes into the build file in
 > ./build-scripts/build
 ## Step 3: Configure the ./build-scripts/build File
-There are explanatory comments next to each variable at the top as to what they represent.
+There are explanatory comments next to each variable at the top of the ```./build-scripts/build``` as to what they represent.
+You must fill these out for this to work.
 Additionally, you will need to configure two settings in the .spec file:
 ### Create your Identifiers
 - developer.apple.com
 - choose "account" in top right